 Madrid (Flash, 2004).
-Gonzala Frasca: Newsgaming.
+Gonzalo Frasca: Newsgaming.

-Gonzala Frasca's Madrid is a game about memorial and remembrance.
+Gonzalo Frasca's Madrid is a game about memorial and remembrance.
 The player must keep alight enough candles in a nightly vigil in order to illuminate the darkness with the light of hope and remembrance for those killed in terrorist attacks throughout the world.
 The characters holding the candles are people of all ages and races, representing the universality of the loss experienced by the families of victims of terrorist attacks.
 Each person wears a shirt with the name of a city attacked by terrorists, including Madrid, New York City, Oklahoma, Tokyo, and Baghdad.
 The game was created in response to the terrorist attacks on the city of Madrid.

 Clicking the candles to increase their brightness seems to produce a meditative effect.
 However, this is undermined by a sense of urgency produced by the need to locate and click the small dim candles before the overall brightness of the vigil becomes too dim.
 As a result, Madrid is a rather difficult, but winnable game, and communicates to us that precision and diligence must keep memory and reverence alive.
-Because the game has often been cited as forwarding a rhetoric of failure due to the game's difficulty (and association with September 12th), this suggests we still have a ways to go in order to produce games with a message produced through action and simulation that can be understood by wide audiences.
+190 Because the game has often been cited as forwarding a rhetoric of failure due to the game's difficulty (and association of the game through interactive sequences rather than with narrative; the narrative elaborates on that message rather than delivering it."